Mathematics emphasis, Associate of Science

 3

-COMM 111Z: Three credits apply toward general education requirements; one credit applied toward program requirements.
+COMM 111Z and WR 227Z: Three credits apply toward general education requirements; one credit applied toward program requirements.

 MTH 131Intro to LaTeX